Guide to Business Trip Cancellation During Coronavirus

 If your company has a travel insurance vendor, follow their protocal for cancelling your trip.

-For an alternative to travel insurance that offers trip cancellation and changes at an affordable rate, check out FlexiPerk.
+Check out our FlexiPerk product for an alternative to travel insurance that offers trip cancellation and changes at an affordable rate.

 Reusing your airline and hotel credits

 Many vendors are offering credits instead of requiring you to reschedule your trip.
 Because it depends on the vendor’s coronavirus cancellation policy, there’s no easy answer as to how or when you’ll be able to use the airline or hotel credits you’ll receive.